Ops226/kx-packet-inspector/README.md

 ## Status & Compatibility

 This tool targets specific internal functions identified via pattern scanning.
-Packet *parsing* logic (in `GameStructs.h` and `PacketProcessor.cpp`) relies on structure offsets and behaviors derived from reverse engineering specific game versions.
+Packet parsing logic relies on structure offsets and behaviors derived from reverse engineering specific game versions.
+See the [Reverse Engineering Notes](docs/ReverseEngineering.md) for details on current targets and assumptions.

 *   **Potential Stability:** Core hooking (DirectX, function interception via patterns) may remain functional across some game patches.
 *   **Potential Breakage:** Significant game updates that modify internal network code, encryption methods, or data structure layouts **may break** this tool.
-This could affect function patterns, structure offsets (`GameStructs.h`), buffer state interpretation, or decryption logic (`CryptoUtils.cpp`, `PacketProcessor.cpp`).
+This could affect function patterns, structure offsets (`GameStructs.h`), buffer state interpretation, or internal message processing logic (`PacketProcessor.cpp`).
 *   **Maintenance:** We will try to keep the tool updated if major breakages occur.
 However, community contributions for identifying issues and providing updated offsets, patterns, or logic are highly encouraged!

 ## Building